qantik/qantik.github.io/index.md

 and Trademark Office ([USPTO](https://www.uspto.gov/)).

 The content of this blog is intentionally high-level.
-Please refer to our [python notebook](https://nbviewer.jupyter.org/github/qantik/prayingmantissa/blob/master/project/patents.ipynb), if you are interested in viewing a more thorough and complete analysis.
+Please refer to our [jupyter notebook](https://nbviewer.jupyter.org/github/qantik/prayingmantissa/blob/master/project/patents.ipynb), if you are interested in viewing a more thorough and complete analysis.

 ### What is a patent and what are the above mentioned citations?